Ortlund-Laboratory/DMS_IgG1Fc/README.md

 #}
 ```

+## Twist Library

+A site-saturation library for IgG1 Fc was provided by *TwistBiosciences*.
+Their final QC report is given in

 ## PacBio Library Sequencing

 PacBio library sequencing is required to connect variants to their respective barcodes.
 This process is described in [PacBio_Library_Sequencing](https://github.com/Ortlund-Laboratory/DMS_IgG1Fc/tree/main/PacBio_Library_Sequencing).